hltj/kotlin-web-site-cn/docs/topics/coding-conventions.md

 subpackages, files with the `org.example.kotlin` package should be placed directly under the source root, and files in `org.example.kotlin.network.socket` should be in the `network/socket` subdirectory of the source root.

->On JVM: In projects where Kotlin is used together with Java, Kotlin source files should reside in the same
->source root as the Java source files, and follow the same directory structure: each file should be stored in the
->directory corresponding to each package statement.
+> **On the JVM**: In projects where Kotlin is used together with Java, Kotlin source files should reside in the same source root as the Java source files, and follow the same directory structure: each file should be stored in the directory corresponding to each package statement.
->
-{type="note"}

 ### Source file names

-If a Kotlin file contains a single class (potentially with related top-level declarations), its name should be the same as the name of the class, with the `.kt` extension appended.
+If a Kotlin file contains a single class (potentially with related top-level declarations), its name should be the same as the name of the class, with the .kt extension appended.
 If a file contains multiple classes, or only top-level declarations, choose a name describing what the file contains, and name the file accordingly.
 Use [upper camel case](https://en.wikipedia.org/wiki/Camel_case) with an uppercase first letter (also known as Pascal case), for example, `ProcessDeclarations.kt`.

 The name of the file should describe what the code in the file does.
-Therefore, you should avoid using meaningless words such as `Util` in file names.
+Therefore, you should avoid using meaningless words such as "Util" in file names.

 ### Source file organization

-Placing multiple declarations (classes, top-level functions or properties) in the same Kotlin source file is encouraged as long as these declarations are closely related to each other semantically, and the file size remains reasonable (not exceeding a few hundred lines).
+Placing multiple declarations (classes, top-level functions or properties) in the same Kotlin source file is encouraged as long as these declarations are closely related to each other semantically and the file size remains reasonable (not exceeding a few hundred lines).

-In particular, when defining extension functions for a class which are relevant for all clients of this class, put them in the same file with the class itself.
+In particular, when defining extension functions for a class which are relevant for all clients of this class, put them in the same file where the class itself is defined.
 When defining extension functions that make sense only for a specific client, put them next to the code of that client.
-Avoid creating files just to hold all extensions of some class.
+Do not create files just to hold "all extensions of Foo".

 ### Class layout

-The contents of a class should go in the following order:
+Generally, the contents of a class is sorted in the following order:

-1. Property declarations and initializer blocks
+- Property declarations and initializer blocks
-2. Secondary constructors
+- Secondary constructors
-3. Method declarations
+- Method declarations
-4. Companion object
+- Companion object

 Do not sort the method declarations alphabetically or by visibility, and do not separate regular methods from extension methods.
 Instead, put related stuff together, so that someone reading the class from top to bottom can follow the logic of what's happening.
 Choose an order (either higher-level stuff first, or vice versa) and stick to it.

 Put nested classes next to the code that uses those classes.
 If the classes are intended to be used externally and aren't